waltoto/inap.github.io/index.md

     <img src="assets/img/film_MaceWindu.jpeg" alt="Mace Windu" style="width: 200px; height: auto; margin-right: 10px;">
     <div>
        <strong> Samuel L. Jackson</strong><br>
-      Samuel L. Jackson is a highly acclaimed actor renowned for his memorable performances in films such as *Star Wars* and his portrayal of Nick Fury in the Marvel Cinematic Universe.
+      Samuel L. Jackson is a highly acclaimed actor renowned for his memorable performances in films such as <i>Star Wars</i> and his portrayal of Nick Fury in the Marvel Cinematic Universe.
 With his commanding presence and iconic voice, he is one of the most influential and prolific actors in Hollywood.
     </div>
   </div>